regb/scala-smtlib/README.md

 Scala SMT-LIB
 =============

-SMT-LIB library for Scala.
-It provides support for parsing and printing SMT-LIB2 syntax.
+Scala SMT-LIB is a generic abstraction over the [SMT-LIB](http://www.smtlib.org/) textual standard.
+It enables you to use a typesafe API to build SMT-LIB 2.0 scripts and execute them via any solver that respects the SMT-LIB standard.

+Scala SMT-LIB provides tool support for parsing and printing SMT-LIB syntax.
+It can help you if you need to communicate with a native SMT process via its text interface.
+You can also write Scala wrapper around SMT solvers and use them from the programmable API.
+Or you could even get crazier and use a [pure Scala SMT solver](https://github.com/regb/scabolic) that happens to implement the SMT-LIB api.

-The library is still in development and evolve along with the needs of the projects that use it.
+The library is still in development and is evolving along with the needs of the projects that use it.

 Setup
 -----